-At SameDayLoans365, we understand that there is little in this world that is more important than having access to education.
-While all types of education are important, we believe that learning to be financially responsible from a young age is one of the bases to living a happy life.
-Our website is dedicated to teach people how to access and choose suitable credit products.
+At SDL365 Financial Choice, we understand there is little in this world that is more important than having access to education.
+Whereas education is important, we believe that learning to be financially responsible from a young age is one of the keys to living a happy life.
+Our website is dedicated to teaching people how to access and choose suitable credit products and services.

-As one of our primary missions is to be active members in our community, we decided that one of the best ways to support it, would be to invest in its future, by helping students off-set their higher education cost.
-Therefore we created our SDL Achievers Scholarship.
+Because one of our primary missions is to be active members in our community, and because we feel that one of the best ways to support it is to invest in its future, by helping students reduce their higher education cost, we created our SDL365 Achievers Scholarship.

-SameDayLoans365 is proud to announce the awarding of $500 in scholarship to one winner in our SDL Achievers Scholarship 2018 Contest.
-The winning student will earn a one-time $500 lump scholarship to use towards education costs.
+SameDayLoans365 is proud to announce the awarding of annually $500 scholarship to one winner in our SDL365 Achievers Scholarship 2021 Contest.
+The winning student will receive a one-time $500 lump scholarship to use towards education costs.

 To be eligible for our Scholarship, a student must:

-Winners for the SDL Achievers Scholarship are selected 4 times a year, with submission deadlines on December 29, March 28, June 28 and September 28.
+Winners for the SDL365 Achievers Scholarship are selected Annually, with application submission deadlines on June 28.